cornishcoder1/Food_of_Japan_Quiz/README.md

 # User Experience
 Present a clear rationale for the development of the project in the README, demonstrating that it has a clear, well-defined purpose addressing the critical goals of the application for a particular target audience (or multiple related audiences).

-My application is aimed at users looking for a fun quiz to test their knowledge of Japanese cuisine.
-I have attempted to maximise readibility with the use of new line and tab characters throughout the code, to give adequate spacing and separation of different elements of the quiz layout.
-I have also used the 'Colorama' Python module to add colors to the text, which adds a pleasing visual element to the quiz and also aids readability.

 ## Application Goals
 - Provide some visuals with the use of images and colour to contribute to a positive user experience.
 - Provide the user with a fun, engaging and easy to play multiple choice quiz.